Tim455/TUe-autologin/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-This code stores your OTP token in clear text, making almost entirely useless.

 # TU/e autologin

-*THIS USERSCRIPT DOES NOT STORE YOUR PASSWORD AND OTP SECRET SECURELY*!
+*THIS USERSCRIPT DOES NOT STORE YOUR PASSWORD SECURELY*!

 *Please do not* use this userscript especially if you have access to somebody elses data.
 You are not the person that should decide if it is worth the risk.